To create a bibliography from your Zotero library:

 After completing these steps, these styles should appear in Zotero's style lists.

 After you know how to add additional bibliographic styles, you can create annotated bibliographies using Zotero.
-Follow the instructions above to install styles either in Zotero online or Zotero 5.0.
+Follow the instructions above to install styles either in Zotero Online or Zotero 5.0 Standalone.
 You will search for "annotated," and you can download either Chicago or APA annotated styles.

 To use Chicago: